reinh/notes/posts/2014-07-25-recommended-reading-material.markdown

 For **Category Theory**, I suggest Lawvere's *Conceptual Mathematics* [-@lawvere2009conceptual], Awodey's *Category Theory* [-@awodey2010category], and Mac Lane's *Categories for the Working Mathematician* [@lane1998categories], in that order.
-Alternatively, the order can be reversed: Awodey can be used as a forcing function to read Lawvere and Mac Lane can be used as a forcing function to read Awodey.
+Alternatively, the order can be reversed: Mac Lane can be used as a forcing function to read Awodey;
+and Awodey can be used as a forcing function to read Lawvere.

 For **Abstract Algebra**, and as preparation for Category Theory, I recommend Mac&nbsp;Lane's *Algebra* [-@lane1999algebra].
 Lang's *Algebra* [-@lang2002algebra] might be useful as a reference, or if you're *really* interested in abstract algebra.